Frequently Asked Questions PhD in Rehabilitation Sciences

 Q: How long is the program?

 A: The PhD program is designed to be completed in an average of four years.
 The first two years are spent taking classes and gaining research experience.
-For the last two years, the student is conducting research for the dissertation.
+For the last two years, the student is completing research for the dissertation.

 Q: What is the cost of the program?

 A: Students receive a scholarship for the first two years of the program that covers all of the tuition costs for the core courses that are offered at MGH IHP (minimum of 34 credits).
 Students are also required to take a minimum of three supplementary courses relevant to their area of research.
-These supplemental courses are taken at the MGH IHP, or more often one of the many top-level universities in the Boston Area.
+These supplemental courses are taken at the MGH IHP, or more often one of the many top-level universities in the Boston area.
 Tuition costs for these courses may be covered if the courses are taken at institutions with which we have established agreements; otherwise these additional costs must be covered by the student.

 Once the student has passed the qualifying exam and achieved dissertation status, typically starting in the third year and extending through the fourth year, the student is responsible for paying a continuing student fee (approximately equivalent to one credit) each semester until the dissertation is completed.
 Complete tuition and fee information can be found here.